Risa Hontiveros: 19th Congress (2022–2025)

 In March 2024, Hontiveros led a Senate investigation on Apollo Quiboloy, leader of religious cult Kingdom of Jesus Christ (KOJC) and a close ally of former president Rodrigo Duterte.
 The investigations concluded that Quiboloy, accused of sexual trafficking and sexual abuse, had abused numerous minors, including children, throughout his cult's operations, and has also committed money laundering.
 The cult leader is also wanted in the United States for illegal activities.
 Arrest warrants were afterwards issued by the Senate and the Department of Justice.
 Former president Duterte and his daughter, Vice President Sara Duterte, aided Quiboloy to avoid arrest, but failed after Quiboloy was arrested a month later.

 In July 2024, Hontiveros appealed to the government again to fast-track the reparations for Filipino victims of sexual slavery during the Japanese occupation, also known as "comfort women".
 Many of the victims were just children, majority were girls while some were boys, when they were sexually enslaved and gang-raped on a daily basis by the Japanese Imperial Army, composed of male adults.
 Hontiveros filed a measure in the Senate regarding the matter in 2023, citing the recent 2023 ruling from the United Nations-CEDAW which favored the Filipino victims.
 Japan falsely claimed that the issue was resolved by the 1952 Treaty of San Francisco, which it "interprets" as settlement for all its war crimes.
 The treaty does not mention the "comfort women" system and many other atrocities that were publicized after the 1952 treaty signing.
 Many atrocities were intentionally covered-up by Japan after the war, including its human experimentations and live human vivisections against Filipinos and other Asian nationals, resulting to the non-mention of these crimes in the treaty.
 No Filipino "comfort woman" has ever been compensated through reparations.
 Additionally, it was impossible for the 1952 treaty to include "comfort women" and human experimentation victims as the treaty was signed 5 decades before the first Filipino "comfort woman" victim, Rosa Henson, came out to the public due to rampant victim-blaming in 1992, and more than 6 decades before Japan's human experimentation on Filipinos was confirmed by a Japanese veteran involved in the crimes who finally made an overdue confession in 2006.

 In August 2024, Hontiveros urged the government to take China to international court after China's continued aggressive actions in the South China Sea.
-On the same month, Hontiveros sought to realign the "improper" 10 million ($175,290) book fund request of Vice President Sara Duterte, after it was found that the personal book of Duterte would be published and distributed nationwide using public funds.
+On the same month, Hontiveros sought to realign the "improper" 10 million (US$175,290) book fund request of Vice President Sara Duterte, after it was found that the personal book of Duterte would be published and distributed nationwide using public funds.